 This might include food manufacturers whose need for staff has risen in line with the sudden increase in demand for particular products, such as frozen foods.

 Many logistics firms have also had to increase recruitment or bring new skills into their workforce in response to the current conditions.
-The pandemic triggered a surge in online shopping and placed much greater demand on delivery services.
+The pandemic triggered a surge in online shopping and placed a much greater demand on delivery services.

 In the second group are organisations that have seen a significant drop in customer demand during the health crisis, leading to a sharp decline or a total freeze in hiring.
 This includes businesses like non-essential retailers, restaurants and hospitality establishments, which were forced to close in many countries when the virus outbreak was at its peak.